mpanunto/PanunTools/README.md

 ## About

-Panuntools is a ***very*** cleverly named toolbox created for GISS on wildfire incidents.
-This toolbox currently contains the following tools:
+Panuntools is a ***very*** cleverly named toolbox created for GISS on wildfire incidents, and currently contains the following tools:

 1. [Calculate Ownership](docs/README_CalculateOwnership.md)
 2. [Create Fire Progression](docs/README_CreateFireProgression.md)